Boeing forecasts first $100 billion aircraft finance market

-NEW YORK (Reuters) - Buyers of commercial jetliners are likely to draw more financing from capital markets in 2013, as the value of jet sales rises about 9.5 percent to a record $104 billion, Boeing Co (BA.N) said Tuesday.
+NEW YORK, Dec 4 (Reuters) - Buyers of commercial jetliners are likely to draw more financing from capital markets in 2013, as the value of jet sales rises about 9.5 percent to a record $104 billion, Boeing Co said Tuesday.

 Capital markets will account for about 14 percent of total jet financing, up from 10 percent this year, Boeing said in an annual forecast.
-About 95 percent of the total is divided between Boeing and Airbus EAD.PA.
+About 95 percent of the total is divided between Boeing and Airbus.

 The credit markets are filling a gap caused by diminished lending by export-credit agencies, which will finance only about 23 percent of total sales in 2013, down from 30 percent this year, the report said.